 1. Service Area FCL - Early Years and Childcare: service level agreements 2.
 Proposal No. 5 3.
 Head of Service Jo Templeman 4.
 Budget Proposal What is the proposal?
-Use the savings proposal wording and more Stop funding external Service Level Agreement's totalling £34,000: • Early Childhood Project providing toy library and stay and play £13,000. • Stop funding Bookstart post in Libraries Services totally £21,000 and move work 5.
-Summary of impacts Highlight the most significant disproportionate impacts on ground Equalities impact: The Service Level agreements fund external agencies to provide service to child funding may impact on their ability to deliver services including to disadvantaged.
-The Early Childhood Project funding support via toy library and stay and play see Centre, withdrawing funding could impact on under 5s, women and disadvantage.
-Options to be considered to support these groups via family hub transformation, Withdrawing fund for the Bookstart post could impact on under 5s and women be into the family hub service and therefore continue dren and families, stopping d children and families. ssions in the Tarner Children's ed families.
-6. Assess level of impact 3
+Use the savings proposal wording and more detail if needed Stop funding external Service Level Agreement's totalling £34,000: • Early Childhood Project providing toy library and stay and play £13,000. • Stop funding Bookstart post in Libraries Services totally £21,000 and move work in service 5.
+Summary of impacts Highlight the most significant disproportionate impacts on groups Equalities impact: The Service Level agreements fund external agencies to provide service to children and families, stopping funding may impact on their ability to deliver services including to disadvantaged children and families.
+The Early Childhood Project funding support via toy library and stay and play sessions in the Tarner Children's Centre, withdrawing funding could impact on under 5s, women and disadvantaged families.
+Options to be considered to support these groups via family hub transformation, Withdrawing fund for the Bookstart post could impact on under 5s and women but this service will be bought into the family hub service and therefore continue 6.
+Assess level of impact 3